angavrilov/angavrilov-rigs/README.md

 * **Roll Forward On Toe** makes the toe roll forward on its tip.

+### Extra Leg Heel (`limbs.extra_heel`)

+Used as a child of a leg rig, this allows adding an alternative rest pose for the foot and toe, with an appropriate foot roll mechanism.
+This can be useful e.g. for providing a switch between low and high heel shoes in the same character.
+The bone structure exactly matches that of leg, without anything above the foot.

+The switch is controlled by a mandatory 'enabled' custom property that must be placed on the base metarig bone of this component and rigged with a driver (e.g. from a property placed on a custom 'root' bone).
+If multiple instances of this rig are used for the same leg, it is up to the user to ensure that only one of them can be 'enabled' at the same time.

+The rig generates deform bones for convenience of skinning of objects based on the alternative rest pose.
+These bones exactly overlap the positions of the original leg deform bones during animation.

 ### Spline IK Tentacle (`limbs.spline_tentacle`)

 This rig type implements a tentacle with an IK system using the Spline IK constraint.